EXCLUSIVE-Chilean regulator preps sweeping Atacama review as it abandons SQM legal battle

 SANTIAGO, Aug 12 (Reuters) - Chile's environmental regulator has withdrawn from its legal battle to defend a compliance plan by lithium miner SQM that it approved last year, according to a filing seen by Reuters, a decision that could prove a major setback as the miner seeks to ramp up output of the coveted battery metal.

-In 2019, the SMA gave its blessing to a $25 million compliance plan drawn up by SQM after a multi-year investigation had found the company had over-drawn lithium-rich brine from the salt flat.
+In 2019, the regulator gave its blessing to a $25 million compliance plan drawn up over three years by SQM after an investigation found the company had over-drawn lithium-rich brine from the salt flat.
 But that decision was tossed out by a regional court in December at the behest of local indigenous communities.

 The SMA had been planning to take the battle to defend the compliance plan to the country's Supreme Court, but said in the filing that it had ultimately decided not to fight the lower court's order.